Concept-Based Dictionary Learning for Inference-Time Safety in Vision Language Action Models: Method

 where $z = (z_1, z_2, \dots, z_M)$ denotes the activation coefficients of the $M$ concepts, and$(\alpha, \beta)$ are ElasticNet regularization weights.
 Each coefficient $z_i$ quantifies the degree to which concept $c_i$ is activated in the current hidden state.

-\paragraph{Harmful Score Detection.} Each concept $c_i$ is associated with a harmful score $w_i \in [0,1]$ indicating its relative risk level.
-Given the activation coefficients $z$, we define the overall harmful score as $ s(h) = \sum_{i=1}^M w_i \cdot z_i. $ This scalar measures the cumulative contribution of harmful concepts in the current representation.
-A larger $s(h)$ indicates stronger alignment of the model’s hidden state with unsafe behaviors.
+\paragraph{Harmful score detection.} Each concept $c_i$ is associated with a harmfulness weight $w_i\in[0,1]$ indicating its relative risk.
+Let $I_{\mathrm{harm}}$ denote the index set of harmful concepts (equivalently, $w_i=0$ for $i\notin I_{\mathrm{harm}}$).
+Given the sparse coefficients $z^\star$, we define a sign-invariant global trigger score

+Using the magnitude makes triggering invariant to the inherent sign ambiguity of PCA directions and avoids cross-concept cancellation.
+A larger $s(h)$ indicates stronger overall involvement of harmful factors in the current representation.

-\paragraph{Intervention Strategy.} We adopt a single-threshold mechanism to mitigate unsafe activations.
-Specifically, when the harmful score $s(h)$ exceeds a threshold $\tau$, we suppress activations along harmful concept directions rather than halting the task.
-The attenuation is performed by shrinking the coefficients of harmful concepts:
+\paragraph{Intervention Strategy.} We adopt a global-score single threshold mechanism for triggering intervention.
+Specifically, when the harmful score $s(h)$ exceeds a threshold $\tau$, we selectively attenuate the coefficients of the top-k highest risk harmful concepts rather than halting the task.
+We use the $s(h)$ for triggering, while using a magnitude based risk score for ranking to avoid sign cancellation when selecting concepts to attenuate.
+To identify which harmful concepts to attenuate, we compute a per-concept risk score